syslog-ng/syslog-ng/modules/secure-logging/README_LogMode.md

 Application Options:
   -k, --key-file=FILE       Current host key file
   -m, --mac-file=FILE       Current MAC file
-  -l, --logmode=LOGMODE     Log mode (direct|base64|enc) whether log is expected as is plain text or only encoded in Base64 or encrypted
+  -l, --logmode=LOGMODE     Log mode (direct|base64|enc) whether log messages shall be provided as they are in plain text or only encoded in Base64 or encrypted
 ```

 ## slogverify